Biosecurity Queensland has confirmed that Panama disease tropical race 4 is present in north Queensland.

 If you believe you have plants infected with Panama disease tropical race 4, call Biosecurity Queensland immediately on 13 25 23.

-To receive regular updates, subscribe to Biosecurity Queensland's Panama disease tropical race 4 Situation Update, by selecting "Biosecurity news" within the eNewsletter section and "Bananas" under Biosecurity Queensland Alerts.
+To receive regular updates, subscribe to Biosecurity Queensland's Panama disease tropical race 4 Situation Update, by selecting Biosecurity news within the eNewsletter section and Bananas under Biosecurity Queensland Alerts.

 What is Panama disease tropical race 4?

-In this section you will find information about Panama disease tropical race 4 including how to identify disease symptoms.
+Find information about Panama disease tropical race 4 including how to identify disease symptoms.

 Information for banana growers